-- SPEA V263 Public Management (3 cr.) - SPEA V346 Introduction to Government Accounting and Financial Reporting or V356 Introduction to Nonprofit Financial Accounting and Reporting (3 cr.) - SPEA V366 Managing Behavior in Public Organizations (3 cr.)
+- SPEA V263 Public Management (3 cr.)

+- SPEA V346 Introduction to Government Accounting and Financial Reporting or V356 Introduction to Nonprofit Financial Accounting and Reporting (3 cr.)

+- SPEA V366 Managing Behavior in Public

+Organizations (3 cr.)

 - SPEA V372 Government Finance and Budgets (3 cr.)

 - 2 classes chosen from the following (6 credits):

-SPEA V170 Introduction to Public Affairs
+- SPEA V170 Introduction to Public Affairs

 - SPEA V261 Computers in Public Affairs

 - SPEA V263 Public Management

 - SPEA V322 Sustainable Management

 - SPEA V348 Management Science

 - SPEA V361 Financial Management

 - SPEA V369 Managing Information Technology

 - SPEA V373 Human Resources Management in the Public Sector

 - SPEA V376 Law and Public Policy

 - SPEA V379 Performance Measurement and Program Evaluation

 - SPEA V382 Political Action and Civic Engagement

 - SPEA V408 Individual Rights, Common Goods and Public Policies

 - SPEA V412 Leadership and Ethics

-- SPEA V435 Negotiation and Alternative
+- SPEA V435 Negotiation and Alternative Dispute Resolution

-Dispute Resolution

 - SPEA V436 Communication for Government and Nonprofit Organizations

 - SPEA V443 Managing Workforce Diversity

 - SPEA V463 Interpersonal Relations in the Workplace

 - SPEA J306 Criminal Courts

 - SPEA J321 American Policing

 - SPEA J331 Corrections

 - SPEA J375 Emergency Services Management

 - SPEA J376 Principles of Public Safety

-Other courses as approved by SPEA Academic Advisor and Program Director
+Other courses as approved by O'Neill Academic Advisor and Program Director

 - A maximum of 6 hours of credit from another institution may be applied toward this certificate.
-Credit work for this certificate may be taken on any campus of Indiana University. - The SPEA double counting policy allows SPEA students to double count 2 courses or 6 credits between any combination of SPEA majors, minors, and certificates. - SPEA students cannot earn a certificate in the same area as their major/concentration. - Students must apply for graduation, during the last semester of certificate coursework, to be awarded the certificate. - Students may certify into the IUPUI School of Public & Environmental Affairs once they have a prior term and cumulative GPA of 2.0 and a 2.3 in SPEA certificate courses. - SPEA Good Standing requires: a previous semester 2.0 GPA, a cumulative 2.0 GPA, as well as 2.3 GPA in SPEA major courses. - Please see a SPEA Academic Advisor with any questions.
-To make an appointment with an advisor, call SPEA Student Services at 317-274-4656, complete the online request form or stop by BS 3025.
+Credit work for this certificate may be taken on any campus of Indiana University. - The O'Neill double counting policy allows O'Neill students to double count 2 courses or 6 credits between any combination of O'Neill majors, minors, and certificates. - O'Neill students cannot earn a certificate in the same area as their major/concentration. - Students must apply for graduation, during the last semester of certificate coursework, to be awarded the certificate. - Students may certify into the O'Neill School of Public & Environmental Affairs once they have a prior term and cumulative GPA of 2.0 and a 2.3 in SPEA certificate courses. - O'Neill Good Standing requires: a previous semester 2.0 GPA, a cumulative 2.0 GPA, as well as 2.3 GPA in O'Neill major courses. - Please see an O'Neill Academic Advisor with any questions.
+To make an appointment with an advisor, call O'Neill Student Services at 317-274-4656, complete the online request form or stop by BS 3025.